Coronavirus tax extensions: What you need to know

 Notice 2020-17 clarifies that no extension is provided for the payment or deposit of any other type of federal tax, or for the filing of any tax return or information return.

-As a result of the postponement of the due date for making federal income tax payments up the applicable postponed payment amount from April 15, 2020 to July 15, 2020, the period beginning on April 15, 2020, and ending on July 15, 2020, will be disregarded in the calculation of any interest, penalty, or addition to tax for failure to pay the federal income taxes postponed by Notice 2020-17.
+As a result of the coronavirus tax deadline changes for making federal income tax payments up the applicable postponed payment amount from April 15, 2020 to July 15, 2020, the period beginning on April 15, 2020, and ending on July 15, 2020, will be disregarded in the calculation of any interest, penalty, or addition to tax for failure to pay the federal income taxes postponed by Notice 2020-17.

-On March 20, 2020, the Secretary of the Treasury has announced that the tax filing deadline is being moved from April 15, 2020 to July 15, 2020.
-This will allow taxpayers three months after the normal deadline to send their returns without penalties.
+On March 20, 2020, the Secretary of the Treasury announced that the tax filing deadline is being moved from April 15, 2020 to July 15, 2020 due to the pandemic.
+The COVID-19 tax extension will allow taxpayers three months after the normal deadline to send their returns without penalties.
 An official treasury notice has not been released yet.